- The Healthcare Insurance Portability and Accountability Act (HIPAA) was passed in 1996. Several updates have been issued since then.

-September 23, 2009: Data Breach Notification Rule — This stipulated that any data breach affecting more than 500 individuals must be reported to HHS within 60 calendar days.
+September 23, 2009: Data Breach Notification Rule — This rule stipulated that any data breach affecting more than 500 individuals must be reported to HHS within 60 calendar days.

 March 26, 2013: HIPAA Omnibus Final Rule — This law filled in gaps of HIPAA and HITECH, for example, setting clear encryption standards for ePHI.

 If you’re using practice management software, make sure it’s secure.
-For example, ClinicSource has built-in SSL encryption, password protection and robust security auditing so all patient data is locked down.
+For example, ClinicSource has built-in SSL encryption, password protection, and robust security auditing so all patient data is locked down.

 The “physical” component of the HIPAA Security Rule mandates that all ePHI must be securely backed up off-site in case of disaster.
-The Data Backup and Disaster Recovery Specifications are very clear: you must securely back up “retrievable exact copies of electronic protected health information,” which must be completely recoverable.
+The Data Backup and Disaster Recovery Specifications are very clear: You must securely back up “retrievable exact copies of electronic protected health information,” which must be completely recoverable.
 Non-compliance penalties can cost up to $1.5 million.

-ClinicSource handles all encryption and backup functions automatically and securely, with multiple data centers where ePHI is always safe and recoverable.
+ClinicSource handles all encryption and backup functions automatically and securely with multiple data centers where ePHI is always safe and recoverable.

 A Business Associate Agreement (BAA) is a contract between a covered entity (such as your clinic) and a business associated with it (i.e., a vendor), which safeguards protected health information in accordance with HIPAA guidelines.